tormjens/Meet-My-Team/README.txt

 4. Responsive Modal that displays each team member's information

 == Changelog ==

+= 1.1 =
+* New Features: More shortcodes are now available!
+* New Features: Added categories to the members that can be used for groups
+* Bug Fixes: Post order added back to rearrange team member hierarchy

 = 1.0 =
 * Introduction to Meet My Team